wsakaren/magento-lilmuckers_queue/README.md

 ```

  * Generate a task, providing the task identifier, the data for the task to use, and the store to provide to the task to run with.

+   TODO Create a better example here.
+What 'the worker' in 'to'=>'the worker'?

 ```php
 <?php